Course Description For AVI1O Grade 9 Visual Arts Online Course

-Grade 9 Visual Arts (AVI1O) enables students to develop their skills in producing and presenting art by introducing them to new ideas, materials, and processes for artistic exploration and experimentation.
-Students will apply the elements and principles of design when exploring the creative process.
-Students will use the critical analysis process to reflect on and interpret art within a personal, contemporary, and historical context.
+Grade 9 Visual Arts encourages students to develop their skills in producing and presenting art by introducing them to new ideas, materials, and processes for artistic exploration and experimentation.
+Throughout this course, students will apply various design elements and principles as they expand their creative process.
+They will also learn to critically reflect on and interpret art within personal, contemporary, and historical contexts.

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the AVI1O course profile.

 Sketchbook – Camera/phone – Sketch pencil – Erasers – Computer – Coloring pencils – Internet – Printer – Paint – red, orange, yellow – Paint brush – Water – Mixing plate – Acrylic paint – Paint clothes – Twigs and sticks – Glue sticks – Wire – Sculpting tools

 |View Sample Gradebook Total||110 Hours|

 Please be aware that, as per Ministry guidelines, OVS has a mandatory minimum requirement of 14 days enrollment for students to be eligible for a midterm report card and 28 days enrollment to be eligible for a final report card.

 Fundamental Concepts Covered in Grade 9 Online Course